librocco/demo-data/README.md

 ## GitHub Actions

-The workflow in `.github/workflows/on-push.yml` builds the database on every push using the `BOOKS_CSV_URL` secret.
+The workflow in `.github/workflows/on-push.yml` builds the database on every push to verify the pipeline works.